dvci/health_cards/lib/API.md

 - `#payload`

 ## HealthCards::Issuer
-> Issues health cards based on a stored private key
+> Issues health cards and/or JWS based on a stored private key
-> Issuer uses Payload

 **API**
 - `::new`